deguzmanc/ComputerSystemsDesign/reports/HW5.md

 1. Introduction and problem statement
    Describe in your own words what your project accomplishes, and motivate the decisions made

-In this project, we modifyied a filesystem that works with client server over xmlrpc to support more servers.
+In this project, we modifyied a filesystem that works with client server over xmlrpc to support more block servers.
+Through this, we learned about the benefits of redundancy, error correction, and repair.
 Learning to scale horizontally with more servers instead of vertically with more powerful is important as it is a current industry trend with applications in cloud computing and distributed systems.

 2. Design and implementation
    Include a detailed description of your design and how you decided to implement everything from the corruption of data, virtual-to-physical block translation, and handling failures.
 Use subsections for highlighting the major changes for each of the python programs.